aimalamiri/Budget-Manager/README.md

 Budget manager is a simple and useful application that can help you to manage your budget.
 You can create a new account and begin by adding some categories that has a meaning to you.
 You'll than be able to add new transactions to keep track of your expenses and income in a simple and organized way.

+## Live Demo
+Here is a [link](https://pacific-oasis-54849.herokuapp.com/) to the live demo of this application

 ## Built With

 - Ruby